antcim/cronframe/README.md

 # CronFrame

 ## Defining a Cronjob
-To define a cronjob only an annotation is necessary.
+To define a cronjob on a function only an annotation is necessary.
 Timeout is expressed in ms. (implementation is wip...)
 ```rust
 #[cron(expr = "* * * * * *", timeout = "0")]